The Doxie Scot is a designer hybrid breed of dog that is combining the Dachshund with the Scottish Terrier.

 The life expectancy of the Doxie Scot is pretty much average for dogs of this size as well as the parent breeds.

-That does mean that you are looking at their life expectancy being in the region of 11 to 13 years.
+That does mean that you are looking at their life expectancy is in the region of 11 to 13 years.

 Intelligence, Temperament and Personality Traits of the Doxie Scot